A Teaching Outline for the Book of Job

 Sadly, the discussion didn’t end there.
 In the second round, the three friends escalated the hostility, making things personal.
 Eliphaz attacked Job’s character, saying he was covering up his sin: “For your guilt teaches your mouth, and you choose the language of the crafty” (Job 15:5).
 Bildad went after Job’s mentality, saying he was blinded by arrogance: “How long will you hunt for words?
 Show understanding and then we can talk.
 Why are we regarded as beasts, as stupid in your eyes?”
 (Job 18:2-3).
 Finally, Zophar assaulted Job’s general understanding of the situation, saying, “Do you know this from of old, from the establishment of man on earth, that the triumphing of the wicked is short, and the joy of the godless momentary?”
 (Job 20:4-5).
 Rather than being a help, Job’s friends were a hindrance—and to such an extent that he felt utterly alone in his misery (cf. Job 16:2).
 In his mind, he lacked sympathy from his friends, from God, and even in heaven itself.
 Yet, in spite of all that was going wrong, his mustard-seed faith knew that one day God would make things right.
 His faith was low, but not lost: “As for me, I know that my Redeemer lives, and at the last He will take His stand on the earth.
 Even after my skin is destroyed, yet from my flesh I shall see God; whom I myself shall behold, and whom my eyes shall see and not another” (Job 19:25-27a).
 He knew God would not only rescue him, but resurrect him (the contextual phrases “my skin,” “my flesh,” “see God,” and “my eyes” indicate a physical, bodily sight to come).

 Manifesting His presence from a whirlwind, God confronted Job and asked him, shockingly, over seventy questions to put him in his place.
 In the first series of rhetorical questions, spanning everything from creating reality itself (cf. Job 38:4), to governing the weather (cf. Job 38:22-23), to providing nourishment for animals (cf. Job 38:41), God made it clear to Job that he lacked the sovereignty, omnipotence, omniscience, omnisapience, and eternality to complain about his situation.
 To all of this, Job said, “Behold, I am insignificant; what can I reply to You?
 I lay my hand on my mouth” (Job 40:4).
 When faced with suffering today, that should be our response as well.
-Rather than contriving our own explanation (as Job’s friends did) or expressing outrage (as Job did), we should humbly listen to God (as Job was forced to do).
-And when we do, going to God’s Word for wisdom, we see that He has provided us with an abundance of answers.
+Rather than contriving our own explanation (as Job’s friends did) or expressing outrage (as Job did), we should humbly listen to God (as Job was forced to do)—by reading His all-sufficient Word.
+And when we go to God’s Word for wisdom, we see that He has provided us with an abundance of answers.
 Taken comprehensively, Scripture provides a staggering number of reasons for suffering in our lives: it makes us evaluate our lives to determine if our grief is self-imposed (cf. 1 Cor.
 11:27-30), it helps us think less of this present life and more of our home in heaven (cf. 2 Cor.
 5:1-9), it assures us that we are genuine children of God (cf. Heb.
 12:7-11), it reminds us, in part, of what our Savior went through for our salvation (cf. Heb.
 5:7-9), it grants us a greater sense of urgency for eternal matters and the plight of the lost (cf. Luke 13:1-5), it allows us to be a godly example and aid to others who suffer (cf. Heb.
 11:39-12:1), it grows our faith in the Lord (cf. Jas.
 1:2-4), it gives us the privilege of sharing in Christ’s sufferings (cf. 1 Pet.
 4:13), it provides an opportunity for God-glorifying recovery (cf. John 9:3), and it makes us more like Christ (cf. Rom.
 8:28-29).
-The Lord has graciously given us far more insight than we deserve, if we would but come to Him with an open hand rather than a clenched fist.
+The Lord has graciously given us far more insight into suffering than we deserve, which would be obvious if only we came to Scripture with an open hand rather than a clenched fist.

 In the second series of questions, God rebuked Job for claiming that his suffering was unjust.
 To make His point, God challenged Job to carry out justice if he thought he could do it better: “Look on everyone who is proud, and humble him, and tread down where they stand.
 Hide them in the dust together; bind them in the hidden place.
 Then I will also confess to you, that your own right hand can save you” (Job 40:12-14).
 Of course, the reality is that Job was utterly powerless to right all the wrongs in the world.
 And to prove it, God referred to the examples of Behemoth and Leviathan—creatures far larger than the elephant, hippopotamus, or crocodile (and certainly not mythical creatures used as a “literary device” for the rebuke).
 Rather, these actual, literal, dinosaur-like creatures had giant bodies (cf. Job 40:17), menacing abilities (cf. Job 41:18-21), and unparalleled strength (cf. Job 40:16, 41:12).
 This made God’s point clear: if Job couldn’t contend with these animals, he surely ought not contend with the Maker of these animals!
 In the end, Job was subdued: “I have heard of You by the hearing of the ear; but now my eye sees You; therefore I retract, and I repent in dust and ashes” (Job 42:5-6).
 He realized that God’s ways were beyond his understanding, and that the path forward was found in turning from his bitterness and trusting God in all things—even when they don’t make sense to the human mind.